 This is not a smooth, swanky French ski area in the style of Courchevel, for example, but rather a rustic mountain region with an architectural farrago of buildings spread out along a large valley.
-More than a few people have dubbed it “an alpine Provence” and as such it gets a remarkably high number of native French visitors, so don’t expect to get accommodation here easily in peak French school holiday periods.
+More than a few people have dubbed it “an Alpine Provence” and as such it gets a remarkably high number of native French visitors.

 If you’re looking for major après-ski partying opportunities, then Serre Che is not the place for you, but if you’re happy with some modest but friendly and genuinely welcoming French bars and restaurants then you will not be disappointed.
 Where you are staying will tend to dictate where you spend your evenings, but a visit to Le Monetier is always vaut le voyage , especially for La Maison Alliey, the Auberge du Choucas and the Chalet Auberge des Amis.
 In Chantemerle, the Triptyque, with its Mediterranean cuisine, is the hot ticket - or check out the Extreme bar or L'Escapade.
 Venture into Villeneuve and head for La Baita for late-night entertainment.